You Asked: What are Good Carbs for a Diabetic to Eat?

-Starches are also known as complex carbohydrates and include starchy vegetables (potatoes, corn and peas), dried beans (black-eyed peas, fava beans, kidney beans) and grains (wheat, rice, maize, oatmeal).
+Starches are also known as complex carbohydrates.
+They include starchy vegetables (potatoes, corn, and peas), dried beans (black-eyed peas, fava beans, kidney beans), and grains (wheat, rice, maize, oatmeal).

 Many types of starches provide the body with a slow release of energy.
 Because they take time to break down in the body, these starches help regulate blood glucose levels and help to maintain a steady and sustained energy level.
 They are also important sources of vitamins and minerals.

-Sugar is a type of carbohydrate, and there are two types of sugars: simple sugars (also known as added sugars) and naturally occurring sugars.
+Sugar is a type of carbohydrate.
+There are two types of sugars: simple sugars (also known as added sugars) and naturally occurring sugars.